Canadian Parliament Buildings: Parliament Buildings

-The Parliament Buildings are three edifices arranged around three sides of Parliament Hill's central lawn, the use and administration of the spaces within each building overseen by the speakers of each chamber of the legislature.
+The Parliament Buildings are three edifices arranged around three sides of Parliament Hill's central lawn, they are known as the centre block, west block, and east block.
+The use and administration of the spaces within each building overseen by the speakers of each chamber of the legislature.
 The Centre Block (completed 1927, replaced 1866 fire-ravaged original) has the Senate and Commons chambers, and is fronted by the Peace Tower on the south facade, with the Library of Parliament (completed 1876) at the building's rear.
 The East Block (completed 1866) and West Block (completed 1865) each contain ministers' and senators' offices, as well as meeting rooms and other administrative spaces.

 Gothic Revival has been used as the unifying style of all three structures, though the Centre Block is a more modern Gothic Revival, while the older East and West Blocks are of a Victorian High Gothic.